prototypefund/Digital_Bargeld-docs/libeufin/api-sandbox.rst

         // Identification token of the bank.
 Not required to obey to any particular standard.
         recipient: string;

         // Electronic signature version.
-A004, for example.
+Admitted values: A004, A005, A006.
         version: string;

         // Length in bits of the key exponent.